 Kovakkai is one of my favorite vegetables.
 I will probably say this about a lot of vegetable, because I really do love most veggies!
-The fresh kovakkai that we get here is not consistently of good quality.
-Sometimes, it feels like it has been harvested too late and has lost some of its flavor.
-So I tend to buy frozen kovakkai.
-It also helps to have some frozen veggies ready for those days when I am rushing from work to soccer practice to other errands.
+The fresh kovakkai that we get here is

-Both my kids love kovakkai, but don’t know what it is called.
-So if I am making it for dinner, I will tell them that I have made the other vegetable that they like.
-They like to eat this with rotis.
+dinner, I will tell them that I have made the other vegetable that they

 Like I was explaining to my friend, in my house, any dry vegetable dish was called curry - vendaikai (okra) curry, urilaikizhangu (potato) curry, seppankizhangu (taro) curry, vazhakkai (plantain) curry, cabbage curry etc, even though there is no "curry" in them.
 A lot of people call this poriyal too.